hariszaf/pema-tutorials/README.md

 In this repository (repo), you can find all the relative material for the [MDAWO](https://mdawo.meetinghand.com/) - April 20 - 23, 2021.

-The slides presentation is available as a [Google Slides](https://docs.google.com/presentation/d/1wTDkCBEC8MkQDr6efGE0xsluO87GB-5thnMGIdNb_tY/edit?usp=sharing)/
+The presentation is available as a [Google Slides](https://docs.google.com/presentation/d/1wTDkCBEC8MkQDr6efGE0xsluO87GB-5thnMGIdNb_tY/edit?usp=sharing).

 We strongly suggest to get this repo on your personal computer (local machine), **before**